 Consider taxis, pedicabs, and even a horse and carriage ride to take you around town at any time of the day.
 It's a great way to get to know the city, with a local doing the driving for you.
 You will find taxis parked at the East end of the Plaza de la Constitucion (along Avenida Menendez), as well as the north side driveway of the Visitor Information Center on S. Castillo Dr. The best way to locate a taxi service is to Google "taxi companies near me," or try a taxi service app from your mobile device.

 There are so many customized tours in St. Augustine, and many of them are walking tours, but there are also a large number of tours that offer transportation as well.
 From a small group tour on a minibus or a ghost pub crawl on a hearse to a golf cart tour around town or bike and scooter rentals, there are a ton of ways to cover more ground than you can just by walking, with the added benefit of a tour guide!

 Stay Downtown and Walk

 Staying in a downtown hotel may be the best way to tackle the parking problem in St. Augustine.
 The city is eminently walkable, and it's yours to enjoy if you're willing to take a stroll from your accommodation to a nearby shop or restaurant.
-By foot is probably the best way to see the city — that's when you notice things like a secret courtyard tucked away behind a coquina wall, or a bubbling fountain nestled in between buildings.
+By foot is probably the best way to see the city — that's when you notice things such as a secret courtyard tucked away behind a coquina wall or a bubbling fountain nestled in between buildings.
 Visit here to choose a downtown hotel, bed and breakfast, or inn.